FLM/uberstrap-bundle/README.md

 ### Testing

 - Configured to use SQLite in `test` environment (`app/cache/test/db.db3`)
-- Overrides the `Client` class, using transactions that `rollback` after every completed test (the `test` database will be emptied before the test suite is executed)
+- Uses `LiipFunctionalTestBundle` to effectively roll back the test database after each test
 - Automatically loads fixtures specified by the `flm_uberstrap.fixtures` parameter (defaults to `app/Resources/fixtures.yml`, can also be an array)
 - If you need a set of fixtures for only one test, send the `fixtures` setting to the `Client`, these will be loaded in addition to the other fixtures (see above):
 ```